RocPy/kinesis-producer-word-putter/readme.md

 A corresponding consumer demo application can be found at https://github.com/RocPy/kinesis-consumer-demo

-The `kclpy_helper.py`, `sample_aggregation_app.py`, and `kinesis_consumer.properties` where taken from the above repository.
-Note that if you use the example it the sample folder from that repository, make sure you change the same script names, because the pip library `amazon-kclpy` includes them and will prevent your scripts from being run.

 - `delete-stack.sh` - Removes the CloudFormation stack
 - `docker-buld.sh` - Build the Docker image
 - `docker-run.sh` - Run the Docker image